Support at our BRC

 Jacintha McGahon is the BRC’s Patient and Public Involvement lead.

-Her role is to support researchers to implement PPI into their research and also to support patients and members of the public who would like to get involved in research.
+His role is to support researchers to implement PPI into their research and also to support patients and members of the public who would like to get involved in research.

 The service is led by the BRC but any researcher can contact the team to request one on one support and advice.
 This may include help setting up a new PPI group, gaining advice on a lay summary, organising mock interviews with a patient group or general advice on where to start with implementing PPI in a study.

-Other support available to all health care professionals employed by Kings Health Partners includes:
+Other support available to all health care professionals employed by King’s Health Partners includes:

 - Signposting to relevant patient and public groups

 - A range of useful information and resources e.g. Volunteer role descriptions, Terms of Reference, payment policies.